 Who is eligible and what are the age requirements for a Senior Pass?

-US citizens or permanent residents 62 years or older are eligible for the Senior Pass.
+US citizens or permanent residents 62 years or older are eligible for a Senior Pass.

-Annual and lifetime Senior Passes provide access to more than 2,000 recreation sites managed by six federal agencies:
+Annual and lifetime Senior Passes provide access to hundreds of recreation sites managed by these six federal agencies:

 - National Park Service

 - Bureau of Reclamation

 - US Forest Service

 What are the benefits of my Senior Pass?